marko-knoebl/slides/sections/react-advanced/18-styling-tools-en.md

 ## CSS modules

-When using create-react-app CSS modules are preconfigured.
-They allow using CSS class names that are guaranteed to be unique across CSS files.
+CSS modules are preconfigured in create-react-app; they enable using CSS class names that are guaranteed to be unique across CSS files

 ```js
 import styles from './TodoItem.module.css';